FerrariAndrea/MyPortfolio/portfolio/docs/works/Illuminem.md

 </div>

 Illuminem is a Startup that provides you with the most effective, updated, and comprehensive access to Sustainability & Energy Information.
-After an initial period as a member of the IT Team, I became the Head of Tech.
+After an initial period as a member of the IT Team, I became Head of Technology.

 Activities:
 - IT team coordinator and manager